ZScore314/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-Modify the original data set to replace the NAs
+Modify the original dataset to replace the NAs

 ```r
 data. <- data